-Arabic fonts are an essential part of modern typography, offering a wide range of design possibilities for different types of projects, whether they are print, digital, or cultural.
+Arabic fonts are an essential part of mode typography, offering a wide range of design possibilities for different types of projects, whether they are print, digital, or cultural.
 The Arabic script is unique in that it is a cursive writing system, meaning the shape of each letter can change depending on its position in a word.
 This cursiveness adds fluidity and elegance to Arabic fonts, and is a key feature that distinguishes them from other scripts.

 Key Features of Arabic Fonts